LamiaT/DeutschEnglish-Translator/README.md

 # DeutschEnglish-Translator

-A neural machine translation model to help with my preparation for Deutsch language exam.
+A neural machine translation model that translates Deutsch phrases to English phrases.

-keywords: Sequence-to-Sequence model, Gated Recurrent Unit, Recurrent Neural Network architecture, Attention